spok7/personal-website/content/home/publications.md

-headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 90  # Order that this section will appear.
+headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 90  # Order that this section will appear. draft = false

-title = "Recent Publications"
+title = "Publications"
-subtitle = ""
+# subtitle = "Some publications I have recently published"

 [content]
   # Page type to display.
 E.g. post, talk, or publication.